Brand Clarity for Multi-hyphenates (the only guide you need)

 What Is Brand Clarity? (and why it sorta matters)

-Brand clarity is knowing exactly who you are, what you do and who you serve——and then showing up as that person consistently across accounts, assets and content.
+Brand clarity is knowing exactly who you are, what you do, why you do it and who you’re talking to.
+From there, it’s just showing up as that person consistently across projects and content.

 Why Brand Clarity Matters